e-c-k-e-r/vall-e/docs/models_v2.md

 * It might not even be necessary to use an MLP, as the model was quick to fix itself after deleting-then-shrinking the feed-forward expansion factor to try and squeeze out throughput.
 	* because of this ablation, it's *probably* okay to just do per-codebook layer norm + an output head, but that experimentation is for another day.

+### Ablations

+For RVQ codecs, such as EnCodec and DAC, the `AudioEncoder.level_weights` can be ignored entirely without any problem.

+For any codec, the `AudioEncoder.norm` can be omitted, as it doesn't make much sense to perform layer normalization pre-FFN when the input is just the embedding + codebook positioning embeddings.
+* it *might* instead work when applying it to the input into the FFN rather than the input entirely, or applying it post-FFN on the residual connection.

+Both `AudioEncoder.ffn` and `AudioDecoder.ffn` can have its expansion size adjusted and re-trained without much of an impact (for example, to downsize).

 ### `ResidualAudioEncoder/Decoder`

 The implementation also includes an encoder/decoder targeted for residual codecs, but real-world testing shows that it does not perform anywhere near as well as the FSQ-targeted encoder/decoder setup.